 An unsecured loan, on the other hand, has no collateral.
 This means that the interest rate will be higher because the bank is taking a bigger risk on the loan.
 When you do not pay, the bank has no collateral to collect as recourse.
 They can then sue you for lack of payment, but they cannot take your home or car, away from you.

 Unsecured to Secured Debt

-Transferring unsecured debt into secured debt can be a dangerous debt consolidation move today.
+Now that you know the difference between unsecured and secured debt, know that transferring unsecured debt into secured debt can be a dangerous debt consolidation move today.
 If something happened to you and you fell behind on your credit card bills, the banks could sue you for payment.
 However, your home would be safe, so long as you stayed current with your home payments.
 If you had paid off those bills with a home equity line or other options, but were still unable to keep up with payments, then the bank has recourse and can take your home away to pay off those debts.

 Furthermore, if you were to declare bankruptcy, you can work it out so that you can keep your home while reassuming the debts attached to your home.
 The danger of this kind of movement is that you are opening yourself up to worst-case scenarios in situations that are already unfavorable and uncomfortable.

 Alternatives to getting your debt under control don’t need to involve moving from unsecured to secured loans.
 You can set up a debt payment plan and work to pay off your debt that way.
 If you choose to pursue a debt consolidation loan, make sure it is not attached to your home so you are protected in the future.

 To get started, you need to write down a budget and really analyze your income and savings.
 You need to come up with extra money that can be put towards you debts.
 By doing this, you’ll prevent yourself from running the money back up on your credit cards.
 However, be careful as you consolidate, because if you do not change your spending habits that got you in trouble in the first place, your debt will continue to mount.